-No one is pretending that either of these laptops can compete in portability with low weight, long-battery life models that make up some of our favorite laptops of all time.
+No one is pretending that either of these laptops can compete in portability with low weight, long-battery life models that make up some of best laptops of all time.
 But these are modern 17-inch gaming laptops which means they are far from the oversized monsters of yesteryear.

 The Razer Blade Pro weighs just over six pounds and is less than 0.79 inches wide at its thinnest point.
 Its full dimensions are 15.55 x 10.24 x 0.78-inches.
 The MSI GS75 Stealth is more than a full pound lighter, at 4.96-pounds and measures 15.59 x 10.2 x 0.75 inches, so is the slightly trimmer device overall.

 We haven’t had a chance to test the Blade Pro’s battery just yet, but its 70.5 watt-hours should give it around five hours during light usage, though likely less in heavier gaming sessions.
 The GS75’s battery is greater with 82 watt-hours.
 It managed nearly seven hours of video playback in our testing, and nearly six hours in our web browsing benchmark.
 That’s comparable to some of the best gaming laptops we’ve ever tested.